berkeleybop/berkeleybop.github.io/project/obo-foundry/index.md

 ## Our Role

-BBOP currently hosts the [OBO foundry website](http://www.obofoundry.org/) and associated tools as a free service, such as nightly production of alternate ontology formats.
+BBOP currently hosts the [OBO Foundry website](http://www.obofoundry.org/) and associated tools as a free service, such as nightly production of alternate ontology formats.

 We perform continuous integration on a number of ontologies: http://build.berkeleybop.org